 - 1 tsp.
 Apple cider vinegar

-- Put the hambone, vinegar, bay leaves, onion and garlic into the instant pot.
+- Put the hambone, vinegar, bay leaf, onion and garlic into the instant pot.
 Cover with the water.

 - Seal the lid and press the manual button.
+Cook on high pressure.
 Adjust the time to 120 minutes.
 Quick Release when the pot is finished.

 - Rinse the beans and pick out any debris.
 Pour them into the instant pot.